PrplWrldd/restaurant-pos/README2.md

 $ php artisan migrate

-6. Seed the Database (Optional)
+6. Seed the Database
 If your project has seeders, use them to populate the database with sample data.

 $ php artisan db:seed

-7. Install Node.js Dependencies (Optional)
+7. Install Node.js Dependencies
 If your project uses JavaScript or CSS, install Node.js dependencies.

 $ npm install
 # or
 $ yarn install

-8. Compile Assets (Optional)
+8. Compile Assets
 Compile JavaScript and CSS assets with Laravel Mix.

 $ npm run dev